QuokkaStake/cosmos-proposals-checker/README.md

 ## Which networks this is guaranteed to work?

-In theory, it should work on a Cosmos-based blockchains that expose a REST server.
+In theory, it should work on a Cosmos-based blockchains that expose a REST server, and also on Neutron.

 ## How can I contribute?